cylmat/cheats/onepage/zsh-one-cheat.md

 - `>>` : Append output to file
 - `2>` : Redirect stderr to other
 - `&>` : Redirect stdout and stderr to other (& = duplicate)
-- command 1>&2 /dev/null : Redirect stdout to stderr
+- command 2>&1 /dev/null : Redirect stderr to stdout
-- command  >&2 /dev/null : (same..)
+- command  >&1 /dev/null : (same..)
 - Ctrl+Alt+F : (custom) navigate directory fast (with fzf)
 - cd - : Go to previous directory
 - pushd/popd : Directory stack navigation